 2. How to embed a video in PowerPoint slides

-You can embed videos from streaming platforms like YouTube and Vimeo using both versions of PowerPoint:.
+If you want to embed videos from streaming platforms like YouTube and Vimeo using PowerPoint:

 - Click the Insert tab.